Decoding the Time Difference: 3 PM Australia Time to UK Time

 -

 During British Summer Time (BST) – March to October: The difference between AEST (UTC+10) and BST (UTC+1) is 9 hours.
-Therefore, 3 PM AEST is 6 AM BST.
+So, 3 PM AEST is 6 AM BST.

 -

 During Greenwich Mean Time (GMT) – November to February: The difference between AEST (UTC+10) and GMT (UTC+0) is 10 hours.
-Therefore, 3 PM AEST is 5 AM GMT.
+Because of this, 3 PM AEST is 5 AM GMT.

 In summary: 3 PM AEST is either 5 AM GMT or 6 AM BST, depending on the season and whether the UK is observing daylight savings.